 Intel 'looks forward' to engaging with activist investor Dan Loeb on exploring the company's strategic alternatives

-Loeb's hedge fund, Third Point LLC, has a nearly $1 billion stake in Intel, according to Reuters
+Loeb's hedge fund, Third Point LLC, has a nearly $1 billion stake in Intel, according to sources familiar with the matter.

 Intel says it "looks forward" to engaging with Third Point's Dan Loeb after the activist investor urged the tech giant to explore strategic alternatives, including whether the company should continue to be an "integrated device manufacturer" as well as potentially pursuing "divestment of certain failed acquisitions."